Bonezajean/Cyberdrop-dl-TG-Bot/Readme.md

 To start the bot, run the main Python script:

 ```
-python bot.py
+python main.py
 ```

 ## Usage

 ### Telegram Commands
-- \`/start\`: Start the bot and receive a welcome message.
+-`/start`: Start the bot and receive a welcome message.
-- \`/upload <URL>\`: Provide one or more CyberDrop URLs (each on a new line).
+- `/upload <URL>`: Provide one or more CyberDrop URLs (each on a new line).
 The bot will download, optionally rename, and upload the files to the specified chat.
-- \`/help\`: Display help information and available commands.
+- `/help`: Display help information and available commands.

 ### Example
 ```